crhall-writing/crhall-writing.github.io/_poems/the-family-business.md

 pushing pill pouches
 per request, as this one knows best
-explain to him, your age
+explain to him--of your age
 yet too young to understand
 that a phone works both ways
 but you're thankful the other line's dead